OpenSUTD/deeplearning-workshop-2019/README.md

 This repository contains the material for the Deep Learning Workshop conducted in the IAP 2019.
 The slides are also available at on [Google Drive](bit.ly/dl-iap-1).

-Only for workshop duration, you may use our Lab environment to run the notebooks.
-[Instructions](https://docs.google.com/presentation/d/1Vb_eSv2taZk4SUpa1Se7SVWEwklLzY1xHI2jITaCqX0/edit?usp=sharing)

 If you do not already have a workstation set up for Deep Learning, you may want to run the notebooks in [Google Colab](https://colab.research.google.com/).
-The instructions are not currently complete, but we will add more information in time.

-If you have a workstation or cloud instance set up for Deep Learning, our recommended way to run the notebooks is to run it in a Docker container `nvaitc/ai-lab`.
+If you have a workstation or cloud instance set up for Deep Learning, our recommended way to run the notebooks is to run it in a Docker container `nvaitc/ai-lab` ([learn more](https://github.com/NVAITC/ai-lab/blob/master/README.md#using-the-ai-lab-container)).
 For now, we will also assume that you are using Ubuntu 16.04 or 18.04, and have an NVIDIA GPU card in your workstation/instance.
+The instructions are [below](#b-workstation--cloud-instance).

 ![](https://img.shields.io/github/license/opensutd/deeplearning-workshop-2019.svg) [![GitHub issues](https://img.shields.io/github/issues/OpenSUTD/deeplearning-workshop-2019.svg)](https://github.com/OpenSUTD/deeplearning-workshop-2019/issues) ![](https://img.shields.io/github/repo-size/opensutd/deeplearning-workshop-2019.svg)